 - 1 bay leaf

-- 1 tsp dry dill weed
+- 1 tsp dried dill weed

-- 3 tbsp butter
+- 3 tbsp unsalted butter*

 - 1/4 cup heavy whipping cream*

-- 3 tbsp sour cream
+- 3 tbsp sour cream* optional

-Start by peeling your potatoes and cutting them in about 1 inch chunks.
+- Start by peeling your potatoes and cutting them in about 1 inch chunks.
 Cutting the potatoes will make it faster to cook and easier to mash.
 (If you want to leave skin on, make sure to wash potatoes well.)

-- When potatoes are mostly mashed and combined, see if you might need to add a little more water.
-If you do, add another 1/4 cup at a time until you reach a desired consistency.
-(You might only have to add 1/4 to 1/2 cup.)
+- When potatoes are mostly mashed and combined, see if you might need to add a little more cooking water.
+If you do, add a couple of tablespoons at a time until you reach a desired consistency.
+Mash after each addition.
+(You will most likely only have to add 1/4 to 1/2 cup of cooking water altogether.)